 “Steve Robins is the Montgomery County zoning guru,” says one of his developer clients.
 He has earned the trust and respect of decision-makers and their staffs by thinking creatively and always working to achieve his clients’ goals, while carefully considering the views of other stakeholders involved with the project.
 When an obstacle appears, Steve considers not only how to address it, but how to work with others to clear the way for success.
 One community activist began a project fighting Steve and his client, but by the end, recommended him for a substantial redevelopment opportunity.
-Steve is a true advocate for his clients, available to them 24/7, even emailing and FaceTiming with clients while on a recent trip to Antarctica, China and Mongolia.
+Steve is a true advocate for his clients, available to them 24/7, even emailing and FaceTiming with clients while on trips to Antarctica, China, India, Southeast Asia, and Mongolia.

 Specializing in "smart growth" development, Steve has secured approvals for many mixed-use projects near transportation hubs, including Wisconsin Place in Friendship Heights, Grosvenor Village, Strathmore Square, The Exchange in Wheaton, North Bethesda Market in White Flint, and Glenmont MetroCenter in Silver Spring.
 He also obtained approval for a major redevelopment of the Indian Springs Country Club with the Poplar Run Community.
 He currently is active in development and redevelopment ventures in downtown Bethesda, Rock Spring Centre, White Flint, Chevy Chase Lake, and Friendship Heights.